En Garde! Fencer Builds in DnD 5e

 As a melee Bard, your Dexterity and Charisma should be as high as possible.
 Swords Bards get proficiency in medium armor, although if you’re a fencer, you’ll want to max Dexterity and use light armor anyway.
 Charisma powers your spells, so don’t neglect that.
 Constitution is also important for any melee character, but doubly so for Bards so that they can maintain their concentration on powerful spells.

 A College of Swords Bard is a versatile option for a fencer and can fill just about any necessary role in a party.
 One thing to be aware of is that you won’t be as support-focused as other Bards since your inspiration dice, a Bard staple for buffing a party, will probably go toward your attacks.
-If you go this route, be aware that there will be turns when you’re not fighting at all because your magic will be more potent.
+If you go this route, be aware that there will be turns when you’re not fighting because your magic will be more potent.
 That said, your dueling capabilities are still formidable and can make you a threat even without your magic.

 The Master Swordsman - Battle Master Fighter

-There are many possible concepts for a fencer or duelist, but if you want to be the absolute best swordsman, the Battle Master Fighter is your best option.
+There are many possible concepts for a fencer or duelist, but if you want to be the best swordsman, the Battle Master Fighter is your best option.
 All Fighters are formidable melee characters with multiple attacks, proficiency with shields and all weapons, and a fighting style to make you more powerful (the dueling fighting style is a great option, but defense and protection can be valuable).
 Fighters also get more stat increases than any other class, allowing you to add more feats to your build.

 The Battle Master brings all that up a notch and adds powerful maneuvers that increase damage and add useful effects.
 You can knock an opponent down, push them back, knock the weapon out of their hand, aid your allies, or even move characters around the battlefield.
 Some features are pretty straightforward, but some can make battles more like a game of chess.

 The Battle Master is a strong contender for best fencer with great survivability and damage, and maneuvers that give Battle Masters many options that help it feel more like a mage than a martial character.
-If you want to be strong and strategic, or you just want the fantasy of being the best swordsman, the Battle Master might be for you.
+If you want to be strong and strategic, or just want the fantasy of being the best swordsman, the Battle Master might be for you.

 The Skirmisher - Way of the Kensei Monk

 Sometimes, rather than someone who stands there and exchanges blows, you want someone with a lightning-fast acrobatic style who can slip in, hit vulnerable targets, and get out.
-Agile swordsmen like Ling from Fullmetal Alchemist and Ahsoka Tano from The Clone Wars are a unique and great basis for a fencer, and the Kensei Monk is the best class and subclass for this build.
+Agile swordsmen like Ling from Fullmetal Alchemist and Ahsoka Tano from The Clone Wars are a unique and effective basis for a fencer, and the Kensei Monk is the best class and subclass for this build.

 Monks are highly mobile and have a devastating stun attack that can render foes helpless for an entire round.
 Rather than fight on the front lines, they excel at running right around the front line and attacking the wizards and archers in the enemies’ back line.
 For a build like this, it helps to have another character holding the front line in place so the Monk doesn’t get caught up in that.